-All faucet fixtures were tested and were functioning as intended with exceptions noted.
+All faucet fixtures were tested and were functioning as intended.

-13.8 HOSE BIBBS AND EXTERIOR SUPPLY PIPES
+13.9 HOSE BIBBS AND EXTERIOR SUPPLY PIPES

 The hose bibbs on this building are the frost free type.
 These hose bibbs typically will not freeze as long as the hoses are removed.
 Failure to remove hoses during freezing weather could result in a cracked pipe and leakage.
 The bibbs were tested and were functioning as intended.